-The Foundation’s Impact Grant awards $10,000 to one school or program in the district for an opportunity that aligns with the Highline Public Schools strategic plan in a way that impacts a large number of students.
+The Foundation’s Impact Grant awards up to $10,000 to one school or program in the district for an opportunity that aligns with the Highline Public Schools strategic plan in a way that impacts a large number of students.

 This grant allows the Foundation to make a more significant impact than ever before.
 Our popular Excel Grants support specific classroom needs — but the Impact Grant offers resources on a larger scale — something we hope to do more of in the future.
 Grant requests are accepted each fall and we announce the program on our website, Facebook and Twitter.

 The Impact Grant in 2019-20 has been funded by funds raised through the Seattle Tacoma International Airport golf tournament.
 Each year, the volunteer employees of the Port of Seattle and HMSHost join together to hold a golf tournament to benefit Highline Schools Foundation.
 In 2019, the golf tournament was held on July 17 and raised nearly $150,000.
 One project that this money funds is the Impact Grant.
 We are grateful to the volunteer employees of the Port of Seattle, HMSHost, Hudson Group, and hundreds of golfers for these funds.

 Applications are now open for the 2019-20 school year.
 Applications for the Impact Grant can be found HERE.

 Our 7th and 8th grade students have experienced Waskowitz in the 6th grade and enjoy discussing topic on sustainability and conservation.
 This is the first year that this program, Natural Resources and Conservation, is implemented at Sylvester middle school.
 I envision a place where students can apply their learning to create a tangible outcome.
 Incorporating Aquaponics into the classroom will provide hands on learning and student self-reflection on their impacts on sustainability.